lucaskienast/terraform-aws/README.md

-# terraform-aws
+# Infrastructure for Terraform-Ansible-Jenkins-Maven-Docker-Kubernetes Project

-Terraform module to provision infrastructure for DevOps project at Caltech
+This is the infrastructure as code section for providing the AWS components needed for a DevOps project that is part of the Postgraduate Program at Caltech.